docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Description

-When true, thumbnail views use the transparency checkerboard pattern.
+When `true`, thumbnail views use the transparency checkerboard pattern.

 #### Type